metamagic-games/dnd-homebrews/src/Races/Brood/Brood.md

 - Encounters in Yar-Zun, _Benton Forchristsake_

-Brood are a rare and ancient race of humanoid insects,
+Brood are a rare and ancient race of humanoid insects that emerge from their underground nests so rarely that they are little more than myth to most.

 ![fat ol brood](https://cdnb.artstation.com/p/assets/images/images/021/807/585/20191106000914/smaller_square/joshua-carrenca-red-bug.jpg?1573020554)